PrefectHQ/prefect/docs/guides/deployment/overriding-job-variables.md

 ## Background
 First of all, what are _"job variables"_?

-Job variables are just infrastructure related values that are configurable on a work pool, which may be relevant to how your flow run executes on your infrastructure.
+Job variables are infrastructure related values that are configurable on a work pool, which may be relevant to how your flow run executes on your infrastructure.

 <hr>